 Onboard new user

-An administrator needs to create a profile for any user in the kubeflow cluster.
+Kubeflow v0.6.2 provides automatic profile creation for authenticated users on first login.
+Additionally, an administrator can create a profile for any user in the kubeflow cluster.
 Here an administrator is a person who has cluster-admin role binding in the Kubernetes cluster.
 This person has permissions to create and modify Kubernetes resources in the cluster.
 For example, the person who deployed Kubeflow will have administration privileges in the cluster.

-Step 1: Grant user minimal k8s cluster view access
+Pre-requisite: Grant user minimal Kubernetes cluster view access

 User should be given minimal permission scope that allows them to connect to the Kubernetes cluster.
-For example for GCP users, they can be granted IAM role: Kubernetes Engine Cluster Viewer
+For example for GCP users, they can be granted IAM roles: Kubernetes Engine Cluster Viewer and IAP-secured Web App User

 profile.yaml file with the following contents on your local machine: